carlfranklin/BindablePropertiesInMaui/README.md

 ![DateOfBirth Updated](images/0e3ae8a4fef4344a36344de34a25f30191c079890090ab6887fe95c5205a72aa.png)

+#### Why should you use BindableObject and BindableProperty?

 Wondering which approach to use for data binding in your MAUI application, `INotifyPropertyChanged`, `ObservableObject`, or `BindableProperty`?
 Let's explore the reasons to choose one over the other.

-`INotifyPropertyChanged`, `ObservableObject` and `BindableProperty` provide a mechanism for two-way data binding between UI elements and code-behind.
+`INotifyPropertyChanged`, `ObservableObject` and `BindableProperty` all provide a mechanism for two-way data binding between UI elements and code-behind.
 However, `BindableProperty` is specifically designed for use with the latest .NET MAUI framework and provides some benefits over `INotifyPropertyChanged` and `ObservableObject`, such as better performance, type safety, and compatibility with Xamarin.Forms and .NET MAUI platforms.

 Additionally, `BindableProperty` allows for better control over binding modes and default values, making it a more robust and convenient solution for modern app development.

-On the other hand, even though bindable properties are less intrusive than using `ObservableObject` because bindable properties are defined within the class itself, while `ObservableObject` requires your models to inherit from a base class.
-This can be seen as a disadvantage because it limits the inheritance hierarchy of your classes.

-In other words, if you want to use a base class other than `ObservableObject`, you would need to create a separate version of your model class, leading to code duplication and reduced maintainability.

-Additionally, it may not always be desirable or practical to modify the inheritance hierarchy of your model classes to implement data binding.
+Both `ObservableObject` and `BindableObject` are required as base classes if you want to implement property change notification.
+It may not always be desirable or practical to modify the inheritance hierarchy of your model classes to implement data binding.

 So, how can we implement the ideal solution?

-The answer is to remove any base class dependencies from our model, and instead create a ViewModel object that implements BindableProperties on the UI side, and accesses your clean model objects in any way you see fit.
+The answer is to remove any base class dependencies from our model, and instead create a ViewModel object that inherits from `BindableObject`  and implements `BindableProperties` on the UI side, and accesses your clean model objects in any way you see fit.

 ### Binding to a ViewModel